Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Introduction

-Our framework is also importantly distinct from earlier work by \cite{Robins(86)} and co-authors, that uses treatment paths for causal panel data analysis and solely focuses on providing super-population (or sampling-based) inference methods.
-In contrast, we avoid super-population arguments entirely and make our inference completely conditional on the potential outcomes.
+Our framework is also importantly distinct from foundational work by \cite{Robins(86)} and co-authors, that uses treatment paths for causal panel data analysis and focuses on providing super-population (or sampling-based) inference methods.
+In contrast, we avoid super-population arguments entirely.
+Our estimands and inference procedures are conditioned on the potential outcomes and all uncertainty arises solely from the randomness in assignments.
 Avoiding super-populations arguments is often attractive in panel data applications.
-For example, a company only operates in a finite number of markets (e.g., states or cities within the United States) and can only conduct advertising or promotional experiments across these markets.
-Assuming that we can sample additional markets may be difficult to justify scientifically in such applications, despite its elegance as a modelling device.\footnote{Of course, in other cases, super-population arguments may be entirely natural, given the scientific question at hand.
-For example, in the mental healthcare digital experiments of \cite{BoruvkaAlmirallWitkiwitzMurphy(17)}, it is compelling to use sampling-based arguments as the experimental units are drawn from a larger group of patients for whom we wish to make inference on as, if successful, the technology will be broadly rolled out.}
+For example, a company only operates in a finite number of markets (e.g., states or cities within the United States) and can only conduct advertising or promotional experiments across markets.
+Such panel experiments are increasingly common in industry \citep[e.g.][]{BojinovEtAl(2020)--HBR, BojinovEtAl(2020)--SwitchBack}.\footnote{Of course, in other applications, super-population arguments may be entirely natural.
+For example, in the mental healthcare digital experiments of \cite{BoruvkaAlmirallWitkiwitzMurphy(17)}, it is compelling to use sampling-based arguments as the experimental units are drawn from a larger group of patients for whom we wish to make inference on as, if successful, the technology will be broadly rolled out.} In econometrics, \cite{AbadieEtAl(17)} highlight the appeal of this design-based perspective in panel data applications.
+However, the panel-based potential outcome model developed in that work contains no dynamics as the authors primarily focus on cross-sectional data with an underlying cluster structure.
+Similarly, \cite{AtheyImbens(18)}, \cite{AtheyEtAl(18)-MatrixCompletion} and \cite{ArkhangelskyImbens(19)-DoubleRobustId} also introduce a potential outcome model for panel data, but assume away carryover effects. \cite{HeckmanEtAl(16)}, \cite{Hull(18)}, and \cite{Han(19)} consider a potential outcome model similar to ours but again rely on super-population arguments to perform inference.
+Additionally, an influential literature in econometrics focuses on estimating dynamic causal effects in panel data under rich models that allow heterogeneity across units, but does not introduce potential outcomes to define counterfactuals and also relies on super-population arguments for inference (e.g., see \cite{ArellanoBonhomme(16)}, \cite{ArellanoBlundellBonhomme(17)} and the review in \cite{ArellanoBonhomme(12)}).